interactivethings/catalog/docs/specimens/type.md

-## Type

-The type specimen can be used to reflect various elements concerning typography.
+> The type specimen can be used to reflect various elements concerning typography.
 The values can be assigned with mixed units — if none is specified, `px` is used.

-### Keys
+### Props

 - `headings: array` takes an array and generates a list headings
 - `paragraph: array` builds a paragraph and takes [font size, line height]